 - It is your responsibility to tell both your employer and your doctor if you are not able to continue to do the assigned job duties.

 - Although your employer has the right to initially choose the doctor you must visit, you have a right to request a change of doctors from an approved list.

 While you are responsible for taking care of yourself, continuing to do the work you’re able to do, and getting the treatment required, your employer is also responsible for certain parts of the Workers’ Compensation claim process.
 To find out more about what that entails, visit Workers’ Compensation: Employer’s Rights & Responsibilities.
-If you feel you have more questions about your Workers’ Compensation claim, please take a look at our Frequently Asked Questions, or fill out a free case evaluation form.

 From the Workers Compensation Blog